 - Embroidery floss; we originally used Anchor Six Strand Embroidery Floss in China Rose

 NOTE: Pre-pressing your hemp cord with a steam iron will loosen any coil memory from being rolled on a spool.

 If used on a banquet table, cut your hemp longer than the table measurement so you can curve the garland in a natural looking path.
 To determine the best length, either use an actual banquet table or one of similar size for planning.
 Consider how much, if any, you’d like it to drape over the edge of the table.
 To be safe, make one garland and see how you like it.
 Once you’re satisfied, cut the rest of your hemp for however many garlands you want to make.

 Determine flower spacing

 Our samples are spaced 5″ on center.
-You can make them closer together for a denser more prominate look or spaced as shown for airy look.
+You can make them closer together for a denser, more prominent look or spaced as shown for an airy look.

 Here’s the math (insert your own numbers): Divide the length in inches by your desired spacing to determine the number of flowers to cut.
 For example, if you are cutting 20 feet of garland, you will need to divide 240 inches (20 feet) by 5 inches to get the number of flowers you need for each garland – in this example 240 ÷ 5 = 48.

-Since our die contains 4 flowers per cut, you only need to make one fourth of the number of cuts, or 12 cuts to get 48 flowers.
+Since our die contained 4 flowers per cut, you only need to make one fourth of the number of cuts, or 12 cuts to get 48 flowers.

 Cut your fabric